SteffenL/rp6l-unpacker/README.md

 RPACK_DIR   Full path of the directory containing rpack files.
             Example: ${HOME}/.steam/steam/steamapps/common/Dying Light/DW/Data

+RPACK_FILE  The relative path of the rpack file to extract.

+RPACK_PATH  Full path of the rpack file to extract.

 OUT_DIR     Full path of the directory to unpack files into.
 A new subdirectory
             will be created in there with the same name as the rpack file.
             Example: ${PWD}/out

-RPACK_FILE  The relative path of the rpack file to extract.
 ```